 Installation

 This package supports Python 3.6 and higher.
-We recommend using PyPI to install.
+We recommend using PyPI for installation.
 Run the following command:

 pip install slack_sdk